4 Ways to Reimagine Old-School Bifold Closet Doors

 We may earn revenue from the products available on this page and participate in affiliate programs.

-In the couple’s almost-3-year-old son Garvey’s bedroom, Andre and Darnell devised a plan to line the art-loving toddler’s doors with chalkboard panels.
+In the bedroom of Taylor and Franks’s young son, Garvey, Andre and Darnell devised a plan to line the art-loving toddler’s doors with chalkboard panels.
 The easy-to-clean fronts mean Garvey can sketch and doodle all day long, but since he’s not using them as much as, say, a teacher in a classroom would, the dust from his creations is super-manageable.

-For the couple’s his-and-hers closet doors, Andre chose a calming backdrop: Clare Paint’s Grayish Blue.
-The neutral color allows the bespoke half-moon walnut wood hardware that Darnell created to shine.
-“The idea with these handles was to mimic the shape of the closet doors themselves,” Andre shares, pointing out the carved detailing at the top and bottom of each panel.
+For the couple’s his-and-hers closet doors, Andre chose a calming backdrop: Clare Paint’s greenish blue.
+The neutral color allows the bespoke half-moon walnut-wood hardware that Darnell created to shine.
+“The idea with these handles was to mimic the shape of the closet doors themselves,” Andre explains, pointing out the carved detailing at the top and bottom of each panel.

-Andre’s update of choice for the guest room: tambour inserts.
+Andre’s update of choice for Taylor and Franks’s guest room: tambour inserts.
 She swathed the fluted wood in the same paint color as the rest of the framing (Cape May Cobblestone by Benjamin Moore).
-“They always have a lot of friends and family come over, so they wanted to create this oasis for their guests,” she says.
+“They always have a lot of friends and family over, so they wanted to create this oasis for their guests,” she says.
 “It was intentional, just as intentional as the other spaces.”
 Just because something’s got a bad reputation doesn’t mean it’s a hard one to fix.